 Pike Street comes alive once again in September for the Pennsylvania Bavarian Oktoberfest.
 The street then transforms into a winter wonderland during Canonsburg’s Old-Fashioned Christmas as thousands of twinkling lights hang overhead.
 The holiday event is typically held during the first weekend of December and features two full days of activities, including a tree lighting ceremony, drone show and street market with more than 60 different vendors.

-The Canonsburg 4th of July Parade is the second largest parade of its kind in Pennsylvania.
+Canonsburg’s Fourth of July Parade is the second largest in Pennsylvania.

 Canonsburg home prices are comparable to national averages